Choosing a safe crib

 Provide a safe crib environment that has no toys or loose bedding (use only a fitted sheet).

 Do not put large stuffed toys, pillows, bumper pads and thick comforters into your baby’s crib.
 These items, usually used to soften the bed, can suffocate your child.
-When your baby reaches five months old or can push up on their hands or knees, the toys strung across the crib (like mobiles) should be removed because the items can get caught on parts of the crib and strangle your child.
+When your baby reaches five months old or can push up on their hands or knees, the toys strung across the crib (such as mobiles) should be removed because the items can get caught on parts of the crib and strangle your child.

 Make sure your baby doesn’t have a bib, necklace or anything tied around their neck when in the crib.